-Store ELISA plate and standard curves at -20°C. The plate and the standard curves can also be removed, stored at -20°C, remaining kit reagents can be stored between 2°C and 8°C. Expiry of the kit and reagents is stated on labels.
+Store ELISA plate, standard curves and controls or whole kit at -20°C. The plate, the standard curves and the controls can also be removed, stored at -20°C, remaining kit reagents can be stored between 2°C and 8°C. Expiry of the kit and reagents is stated on labels.